 Did you know that the skin around the eye is much thinner and has less oil glands than the rest of the face?
 The elastin and collagen breaks down faster than in other areas, and there are approximately 22 muscles working any time you make an expression.
 This constant activity creates creases earlier than on other parts of the face.
 Because the skin is thinner and drier it is more susceptible to dehydration and irritation.
 Even the salt in tears can dry out skin if you shed them enough.

 Even people with oily or thick skin will age around the eyes before anywhere else.
 It isn’t unusual for people with dry skin or those who have had a lot of sun exposure to see lines around the eyes in their early 20s.
-Eyecare products are typically the first anti-aging products women purchase.
+Eye cream for wrinkles are typically the first anti-aging products women purchase.

 The eye area can be prone to dark circles as well as puffiness.
 Swollen under eyes are usually caused by fluid retention.
 Excess sodium in the diet often shows up as puffiness under the eyes after sleeping, but alcohol, lack of sleep, allergies and aging are also culprits.

 We often associate dark circles with fatigue, but genetics play a key role.
 Some people are prone to this condition no matter how much sleep they get.
 Medications, allergies, rubbing the eyes and even sleeping on your stomach can contribute.
 Because the skin is almost transparent, oxygenated blood that has pooled in capillaries will be more obvious.

 Treat this delicate area with the gentleness it deserves.
 Any time you are touching the contour around the eyes, use a light touch.
 Over time, tugging, rubbing and excess pressure on this skin will contribute to the problems you want to prevent.